TheMarex/ba-thesis/text/3_pattern.md

 useful for debugging and controlling the generated trajectory.
 That means besides the joint values and velocites the trajectory also includes the CoM and ZMP trajectory that was used to derive them.
 Also information about the current support phase is saved.
 For convinience the pose of chest, pelvis, left and right foot are exported as homogenous matrices as well.
-This was done to save the additional step of computing them again from the exported joint trajectory for the stabilizer and also reduce an additional error source.

-\todo{Maybe doing the FK now would be better and more versatile, since we could feed normal \name{MMM} trajectories in the stabilizer}
+This was done to save the additional step of computing them again from the exported joint trajectory for the stabilizer and also elimnate an additional error source while debugging.